mvolkmann/blog/src/migrating-from-react-to-htmx.md

    app.get('/form', (c: Context) => {
      const selectedDog = dogMap.get(selectedId);

+     // This attribute causes the `form` to be reset (cleared)
-     const attrs: {[key: string]: string} = {
+     // after any successful request triggered by the `form`. const attrs: {[key: string]: string} = {
        'hx-on:htmx:after-request': 'this.reset()'
      };
      if (selectedId) {
-       // Update an existing row.
-       attrs['hx-put'] = '/dog/' + selectedId;
+       // Update an existing row using a PUT request. attrs['hx-put'] = '/dog/' + selectedId;
      } else {
-       // Add a new row.
+       // Add a new row using a POST request.
+       // A new table row will be added after the beginning of the
-       attrs['hx-post'] = '/dog';
+       // `tbody` element, making it the new, first child element. attrs['hx-post'] = '/dog';
        attrs['hx-target'] = 'tbody';
        attrs['hx-swap'] = 'afterbegin';
      }

      return c.html(
+       // The `hx-disabled-elt` element lists the elements that
+       // should be disabled while a request is being processed.
+       // Submitting the form triggers a request.
        <form hx-disabled-elt="#submit-btn" {...attrs}>
          <div>
            <label for="name">Name</label>